Kbecker01/Kbecker01/README.md

 - 👋 Hi, I’m @Kbecker01
-- 👀 I’m interested in Python programming
+- 👀 I’m interested in programming in general
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning whatever appears to be interesting

 - 📫 How to reach me : kbecker01@beckman.com